Digimon Story: Cyber Sleuth: Plot

-Meanwhile, Nokia and Yuuko, worried about Aiba after they failed to return, discover the entrance to the Beta Test recreation while searching for them.
-After learning the events of the Beta test incident, they locate what is left of Aiba, but are ambushed by Crusadermon.
-To save them, Kyoko enters the Digital Shift and reveals her true form as "Alphamon", the 13th Royal Knight, and assists them in defeating Crusadermon and restoring Aiba.
-Alphamon then explains that the "real" Kyoko and Rie were humans who were attacked by Eaters and inflicted with EDEN Syndrome, and that Alphamon and Crusadermon possessed their comatose bodies to hide in the human world, but unaware of each other.
-Despite Crusadermon's defeat, however, Alphamon informs Aiba that Leopardmon, Crusadermon's leader, is collecting power in order to evolve into an even more dangerous form, intending to destroy humanity themselves, and that they must be stopped before the evolution is complete.
+To defeat Crusadermon, Kyoko reveals herself as the Royal Knight "Alphamon".
+Alphamon explains to Aiba that the "real" Kyoko and Rie were humans who were attacked by Eaters and inflicted with EDEN Syndrome, and that Alphamon and Crusadermon possessed their comatose bodies to hide in the human world, but unaware of each other.
+Despite Crusadermon's defeat, however, Alphamon informs Aiba that Crusadermon's leader intends to destroy humanity alone and soon.